tp7/tp7.github.io/source/contents/articles/javascript-video-filtering/index.md

 The only way of doing it with reasonable performance is using WebGL, which offers very fast execution at the price of a very ugly codebase.
 All other ways have to deal with the awful canvas performance and are either too slow or too new and unpolished to be used in real world.

-It's very unlikely that I'll be implementing this extension myseful because I simply don't hate myself enough.
+It's very unlikely that I'll be implementing this extension myself because I simply don't hate myself enough.
 A single look at the [webgl demo][32] source code makes me want to never touch graphics programming again.
 But who knows what might happen tomorrow.

 #### Notes